 The right granted by a (contractual) Tenancy Agreement for a successor to inherit an existing tenancy, rather than the property.
-The nature of the right will depend on the specific wording in the relevant Tenancy Agreement, and this must be checked in all cases by reference to both the Summary of Tenancy Agreement Succession Rights document at Appendix 1 and the property this means that WCH will encourage the tenant to 'rightsize' to a smaller property and where they do not voluntarily do so WCH can take legal action which may lead to the person original Tenancy Agreement held by the Housing Operations team.
+The nature of the right will depend on the specific wording in the relevant Tenancy Agreement, and this must be checked in all cases by reference to both the Summary of Tenancy Agreement Succession Rights document at Appendix 1 and the original Tenancy Agreement held by the Housing Operations team.
 The right to succeed under statute is reflected within some of our Tenancy Agreements.